University of California Berkeley, Doctor of Philosophy in Mechanical Engineering

 Dartmouth Digital Commons Citation

 Faludi, Jeremy, "Golden Tools in Green Design: What Drives Sustainability, Innovation, and Value in Green Design Methods?"
 (2017).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 2784.